Gerard Manley Hopkins

-Gerard Manley Hopkins (28 July 1844 – 8 June 1889) was an English poet and Jesuit priest, whose posthumous fame places him among the leading English poets.
-His prosody – notably his concept of sprung rhythm – established him as an innovator, as did his praise of God through vivid use of imagery and nature.
+Gerard Manley Hopkins (28 July 1844 – 8 June 1889) was an English poet and Jesuit priest.
+Although his poetry was not widely known during his lifetime, his prosody – notably his concept of sprung rhythm – made him an innovator, as did his praise of God through vivid use of natural imagery.

-Only after his death did Robert Bridges publish a few of Hopkins's mature poems in anthologies, hoping to prepare for wider acceptance of his style.
+After Hopkins's death, Robert Bridges published a few of his mature poems in anthologies.
 By 1930 Hopkins's work was seen as one of the most original literary advances of his century.
-It intrigued such leading 20th-century poets as T. S. Eliot, Dylan Thomas, W. H. Auden, Stephen Spender and Cecil Day-Lewis.

 Early life and family

-Gerard Manley Hopkins was born in Stratford, Essex (now in Greater London), as the eldest of probably nine children to Manley and Catherine Hopkins, née Smith.
+Gerard Manley Hopkins was born in Stratford, Essex (now in Greater London), as the eldest of nine children to Manley and Catherine Hopkins, née Smith.
 He was christened at the Anglican church of St John's, Stratford.

-His father founded a marine insurance firm and at one time served as Hawaiian consul-general in London.
+His father, Manley Hopkins, founded a marine insurance firm and at one time served as Hawaiian consul-general in London.
 He was also for a time churchwarden at St John-at-Hampstead.
-His grandfather was the physician John Simm Smith, a university colleague of John Keats, and close friend of the eccentric philanthropist Ann Thwaytes.
-One of his uncles was Charles Gordon Hopkins, a politician of the Hawaiian Kingdom, and he was a first cousin of the writer, historian and suffragette Isabel Giberne Sieveking.

-As a poet, Hopkins's father published works including A Philosopher's Stone and Other Poems (1843), Pietas Metrica (1849), and Spicelegium Poeticum, A Gathering of Verses by Manley Hopkins (1892).
-He reviewed poetry for The Times and wrote one novel.
-Catherine (Smith) Hopkins was the daughter of a London physician, particularly fond of music and of reading, especially German philosophy, literature and the novels of Dickens.
+He was a prolific writer who published several works of poetry, including A Philosopher's Stone and Other Poems (1843), Pietas Metrica (1849), and Spicelegium Poeticum, A Gathering of Verses by Manley Hopkins (1892).
+He also wrote a history of Hawaii, A Manual of Marine Insurance, A Handbook of Averages and an unpublished novel, and in addition to this wrote and reviewed poetry for The Times.

+Catherine (Smith) Hopkins was the daughter of a London physician, and was particularly fond of music and of reading, especially German philosophy, literature and the novels of Dickens.
 Both parents were deeply religious high-church Anglicans.
-Catherine's sister, Maria Smith Giberne, taught her nephew Gerard to sketch.
+Catherine's sister, Maria Smith Giberne, taught Hopkins to sketch.
 The interest was supported by his uncle, Edward Smith, his great-uncle Richard James Lane, a professional artist, and other family members.
-Hopkins's initial ambition was to be a painter – he would continue to sketch throughout his life and was inspired as an adult by the work of John Ruskin and the Pre-Raphaelites.
+Hopkins's initial ambition was to be a painter – he pursued his interest in sketching throughout his life and was inspired as an adult by the work of John Ruskin and the Pre-Raphaelites.

+Hopkins's grandfather was the physician John Simm Smith, a university colleague of John Keats, and a close friend of the philanthropist Ann Thwaytes.
+One of his uncles was Charles Gordon Hopkins, a politician of the Hawaiian Kingdom, and he was a first cousin of the writer, historian and suffragette Isabel Giberne Sieveking.

-Hopkins became a skilled draughtsman.
-He found his early training in visual art supported his later work as a poet.
-His siblings drew a lot of inspiration from literature, religion, and the arts.
-In 1878, Milicent (1849–1946) enrolled in an Anglican sisterhood.
+Hopkins found his early training in visual art supported his later work as a poet.
+His siblings also drew inspiration from literature, religion, and the arts.
+In 1878, his sister Milicent (1849–1946) enrolled in an Anglican sisterhood.
 Kate (1856–1933) would help Hopkins publish the first edition of his poetry.
-Hopkins's youngest sister Grace (1857–1945) set many of his poems to music.
+His youngest sister Grace (1857–1945) set many of his poems to music.
 Lionel (1854–1952) became a world-famous expert on archaic and colloquial Chinese.
 Arthur (1848–1930) and Everard (1860–1928) were highly successful artists.
 Cyril (1846–1932) would join his father's insurance firm.